-- Your abstract, if accepted, will be published in the conference proceedings and must be suitable for use as a scientific reference - The presenting author for each abstract must register for the conference by 15 January 2024.
+- Your abstract, if accepted, will be published in the conference proceedings and must be suitable for use as a scientific reference - The presenting author for each abstract must register for the conference by 27th January 2025.
 Failure to do so will result in the abstract being removed from the conference proceedings and programme.
-If you are having issues registering please contact BSASconference@abbeyuk.com - Please ensure all authors agree to being identified as associated with the paper; the abstract should be discussed with any co-authors and read critically by a colleague who has not been closely involved - Abstracts that do not meet the required criteria will need to be amended by authors in-line with reviewer comments.
+If you are having issues registering, please contact BSASconference@abbeyuk.com - Please ensure all authors agree to being identified as associated with the paper; the abstract should be discussed with any co-authors and read critically by a colleague who has not been closely involved - Abstracts that do not meet the required criteria will need to be amended by authors in-line with reviewer comments.
 If the requested changes are not made, the abstract will be rejected.
-Amendments, other than those requested by reviewers, can only be made in exceptional circumstances - Abstracts must be no more than - 900 words, reducing to ~750 words with two illustrations with a minimum of 450 words

-UK English must be used throughout; no abbreviations should be used in the abstract Reviews that give a new evaluation of data that individual experiments could not, are acceptable

-- Previews or literature reviews will not be accepted - Where results on commercial products are being presented, authors should ensure that both their organisation and the commercial company involved give permission to publish before submitting an abstract - Use of Product brand names is limited to one time only
+Amendments, other than those requested by reviewers, can only be made in exceptional circumstances - UK English must be used throughout; no abbreviations should be used in the abstract Reviews that give a new evaluation of data that individual experiments could not, are acceptable - Previews or literature reviews will not be accepted - Where results on commercial products are being presented, authors should ensure that both their organisation and the commercial company involved give permission to publish before submitting an abstract - Use of Product brand names is limited to one time only

-More detailed information of guidelines can be found here
+Further information can be found here